Taxonomy, Phylogeny & Etymology | Distribution & Population | Ecology

 feces may be sold as a novelty, as evidenced in the image to the

-left (the originally clumped feces has disintegrated into powder due to the
+left (the originally clumped feces has disintegrated into powder due to jostling of the package.)

 An additional and